teo-cozma/Javascript/README.md

 - Daily working method :
-    - We each work on our own at the beginning, and at the end of the day, shar our code via Discord, and then "commit" everything on Replit.
+    - We each work on our own at the beginning, and at the end of the day, share our code via Discord, and then "commit" everything on Replit.

 ##### Thinking ahead - the evaluation portion

-- Regularly assess out progress and make sure the must-have features are included
+- Regularly assess out progress and make sure the must-have features are included.
 - Regularly update the ReadMe.
 - Towards the end (on the last day, or even during the coding process), use the validation and performance tools (See Lighthouse and W3C Validation tool); perhaps on Thursday.

 **This afternoon's steps (14:30 - 16:30)**

 - More research and mapping out the tasks for tomorrow :
-    - Brigita : HTML research and writing
+    - Brigita : HTML research and writing.
-    - David : Javascript research
+    - David : Javascript research.
-    - Teodora : visual research and prototyping
+    - Teodora : visual research and prototyping.